-In this introduction to a series of posts, Tessa Cooper, the Director of People and Culture at FutureLearn (an online training platform teaching courses in everything from coding, to languages, to Shakespeare, to genetics) discusses why she believes agile working principles can be used to develop company culture.
+Tessa Cooper, the Director of People and Culture at FutureLearn* discusses why she believes agile working principles can be used to develop company culture.
+This is her introduction to a series of posts.

 Many of the individual principles and practices that are promoted by agile development have been around for years, even decades.
 “Agile development” is an umbrella term for several iterative and incremental software development methodologies which all share core values.
 It’s ultimately about developing software through iteration, continuous feedback and evolution.
-But while agile methodologies are now fairly commonplace in software development teams, the principles and practices are yet to be adopted more broadly in the workplace.
+Agile methodologies are now fairly commonplace in software development teams.
+Yet the principles and practices are yet to be adopted more broadly in the workplace.

 - “Individuals and interactions over processes and tools”